bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 # Side Effects

 Any interaction between an app and the real world is a side effect.
 Saving data on the server, rendering components in the UI, or accessing the browser API—all these are side effects.
-They're necessary for a useful application, but they're hard to reason about and can cause errors.
+They're necessary for a useful application but are hard to reason about and can cause errors.

-In this chapter, we'll discuss how to design programs and refactor code so that effects don't make the code more difficult and error-prone.
+In this chapter, we'll discuss how to design programs and refactor code so that effects don't make the code more complicated and error-prone.
 We'll explore the benefits of functional programming and immutable data structures.
-We'll also discuss how to organize effects in an app and what's the difference between CQS and CQRS.
+We'll also discuss how to organize an app's effects and the difference between CQS and CQRS.

 ## Pure Functions

 The main problem with effects is that they're _unpredictable_.
 They change the state, so we can't be sure that the result of the code will always be the same.

 On the other hand, _pure functions_ don't produce effects, don't depend on the state, and always return the same result when given the same arguments.
-This makes their results predictable and reproducible.
+It makes their results predictable and reproducible.

 When refactoring, we'll try to use pure functions more often and express more functionality with them.
 But to understand the benefits of this approach, let's first discuss the nature of pure functions.

 ### Referential Transparency

 It's easier to see the advantage of pure functions during debugging.
-To speed up the search for bugs in the problematic code snippet, we can use binary search.
+We can use binary search to speed up the search for bugs in the problematic code snippet.
 Using it, we divide the snippet into two halves, detect an error in one of them and then look for bugs only in that half:

 ```
 Let's say this is the problematic piece of code.